 General Competences Specific Competences Instrumental Ability to analyze and synthesise.
 Ability to organize and plan.
 1. Use of mathematical language.
-3. General basic knowledge.4.
-Problem solving.
+3. General basic knowledge.
 2. Apply creatively the knowledge acquired.
-5. Written and spoken capabilities.
+4. Problem solving.5.
+Written and spoken capabilities.
 3. Proactive attitude and willingness to learn.
 Interpersonal 4.
-Basic algebraic manipulation for calculus in one variable.
-6. Criticisms one variable.
-Systemic 5.
+Basic algebraic manipulation for calculus in one variable 6.
+Criticisms Systemic 5.
 Knowledge of basic concepts about the real line and functions of one variable.
-7. Research abilities.8.
-Learning capacities.9.
+Research abilities.
+Learning capacities.
 Autonomous work 6.
-Basic properties of the usual families of real
+Basic properties of the usual families of real functions.

-10. Ability to generate new ideas (creativity). functions.
-Other 7.
-Analyse and interpret mathematical models applied to economics.
+10. Ability to generate new ideas (creativity).
+7. Analyse and interpret mathematical models applied to economics.
 Solutions of mathematical models.
-11. Written and oral communication abilities using specialized.
+Other 11.
+Wr abilitie itten and oral communication s using specialized.